Meerkats in the Kalahari

 |Type||Cost Per Person|

-Costs are per person, double occupancy, not including airfare (except roundtrip flights between Maun and Gweta on August 3 and 6), singles extra.
+Costs are per person, double occupancy, not including airfare (except for round-trip flights between Maun and Gweta), singles extra.
 See Included and Not Included sections for more details.

 - Camping gear.

-- Airport transfers on August 3 and 6.
+- Airport transfers on July 30 and August 2.

 - Passport and visa fees.

-- Gratuities – tipping is, of course, discretionary, however we suggest budgeting about $45 to $60 total per participant to be distributed amongst guides and lodge staff.
+- Gratuities – tipping is always discretionary.
+However, we suggest budgeting about $45 to $60 total per participant to be distributed amongst guides and lodge staff.

 Airfare, except flights listed as included, is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.

-Flights you (or a travel agent) book: Arrive at Maun Airport, Botswana (MUB) from Johannesburg, South Africa (JNB)around midday on August 3 via South African Airways.
-Depart from the Lusaka Airport, Zambia (LUN) on August 22.
+Flights you (or a travel agent) book: Arrive in Maun, Botswana (MUB) from Johannesburg, South Africa (JNB) around midday on July 30 via South African Airways.
+Depart from the Lusaka, Zambia (LUN) on August 18.

-You will stay at a lodge for two nights, with one night of under-the-stars camping (no tent) in between the lodge nights.
-The camping site will have an enclosed pit-toilet and will not have electricity.
+You will stay at Planet Baobab for two nights, with one night of under-the-stars camping (no tent) in between.
+The campsite will have an enclosed pit-toilet, but no electricity.

-This extension includes a day driving your own single-person quad bike into the salt pans.
+Spend a day driving two-person quad bikes into the salt pans.
 Quad bikes are the ecologically favorable way to experience the saltpans since they leave a shallow track that washes away during the rains.
-You will get dusty, so wear protection for your face and have a cover for your camera equipment.
+All other transportation will be in open-air safari vehicles.